Beau Ballard

-Personal life
+Early life

 Beau was raised in the small town of Raymond, Nebraska, located about twenty minutes north of Lincoln, Nebraska, the Capital City.
 His family owns and operates James Arthur Vineyards, Nebraska's largest winery.

 Ballard graduated from Parkview Christian High School in Lincoln before attending Colorado Christian University in Denver, Colorado where he obtained Business Finance and Political Science Degree.
 Ballard returned to southeast Nebraska to attend the University of Nebraska Lincoln, receiving a Masters of Business Administration with an emphasis in Finance.

+Business Career

 Ballard is the owner and founder of two small businesses in Lincoln, BJB Strategies and the Rabbit Hole Bakery.
 In 2021, he was honored by the Lincoln Independent Business Association with a Young Business Leader of the Year award.

-Nebraska State Legislature
+Nebraska State Legislature (2023-present)

+Appointment

+Ballard was appointed by outgoing governor Ricketts after Mike Hilgers won election to become Nebraska Attorney General.
 Ballard was a former legislative aide in the office of Senator Hilgers for five years prior to his appointment.
+He assumed office on January 4th, 2023.

+2024 State Legislature campaign

+After his appointment he opted to run to secure a full term in the 2024 election.
+His campaign focused on property taxes, infrastructure, education, and health care.

+In the primary he ran against Seth Derner and Bryan Paseka.
+He got first place with 3,829 votes (54.3%), with Seth Derner getting 2,136 votes (30.3%), and Bryan Paseka getting 1,087 votes (15.4%) Because Nebraska's primaries are non-partisan the top two vote-getters go on to face each other in the general election.

+Ballard would go on to win the general election.
+He received 9,509 votes (55.3%), while Derner received 7,689 votes (44.7%).

+Tenure

-As of 2025, Beau Ballary serves as the Chairperson on the Nebraska Retirement Systems Committee, Vice Chairperson on the Transportation and Telecommunications Committee, and member on the standing committee for Health and Human Services.
+As of 2025, Beau Ballard serves as the Chairperson on the Nebraska Retirement Systems Committee, Vice Chairperson on the Transportation and Telecommunications Committee, and member on the standing committee for Health and Human Services.
 He is also a member of the Reference committee, Executive Board, and special committee for Statewide Tourism And Recreational Water Access and Resource Sustainability.

 District 21 of Nebraska's Legislative District includes the northwest portion of Lincoln, Nebraska and the towns of Malcolm, Raymond, Davey, and Waverly.